project-chip/connectedhomeip/examples/wifi-echo/server/esp32/README.md

 Alternatively, you can connect to the ESP32's Soft-AP directly.

-1. After the application has been flashed, connect the ESP32's Soft-AP.
+1. After the application has been flashed, connect to the ESP32's Soft-AP.
 If you use the M5Stack, the Soft-AP's SSID is encoded in the TLV section of the QRCode on screen.
 It's usually something like `CHIP_DEMO-XXXX` where the last 4 digits are from the device's MAC address.